 - 10.1.
 Course withdrawals are considered and noted by the School Quality Committee using the standard proforma, available from the UEL intranet at: - https://uelac.sharepoint.com/sites/QualityAssuranceandEnhancement/SitePages/Forms-and-Guidance.aspx - 10.2.
 Withdrawal consists of two stages.
-No action to halt recruitment will be taken until Student Recruitment and Marketing (SRM) receive the details from stage 1 of the form.
+No action to halt recruitment will be taken until Quality Assurance and Enhancement (QAE) receive the details from stage 1 of the form.

 - 10.3.
-School Management Team (SMT) consider this form; if the decision is to withdraw, the servicing officer for SMT will circulate the form to SRM. - 10.4.
-SRM will take action to halt recruitment and will inform QAE to add the course to the withdrawal schedule.
+School Management Team (SMT) consider this form; if the decision is to withdraw, the servicing officer for SMT will circulate the form to QAE. - 10.4.
+QAE will add the course to the withdrawal schedule and ERD to take action to halt recruitment.
 School Quality Committees will monitor stage 2 of the process. - 10.5.
 This process is not for halting recruitment for a brief period.